-\We thank an anonymous referee, the editor (Bob McDonald), and seminar audiences at the London School of Economics and the First RICAFE Conference on Risk Capital and the Financing of European Innovative Firms for comments.
+We thank an anonymous referee, the editor (Bob McDonald), and seminar audiences at the London School of Economics and the First RICAFE Conference on Risk Capital and the Financing of European Innovative Firms for comments.
 Inderst and Münnich acknowledge financial support from the Financial Markets Group (FMG).

-&lt;sup>†Inderst is from the London School of Economics & CEPR, Mueller is from New York University & CEPR, and Münnich is from the Boston Consulting Group.
-Please address correspondence to: Holger Mueller, Department of Finance, Stern School of Business, 44 West Fourth Street, Suite 9-190, New York, NY 10012.
-Email: hmueller@stern.nyu.edu.
+Address correspondence to Holger M. Mueller, Department of Finance, Stern School of Business, 44 West Fourth Street, Suite 9-190, New York, NY 10012, or e-mail: hmueller@stern.nvu.edu.